fernandoe/tmux/README.md

 # tmux

-latest tmux binaries to be easy to download inside docker images
+tmux binaries to be easy to download inside docker images